 \subsection{SIC-based Decoding}

 The received data is processed iteratively at the BS.
-The BS computes channel estimates for all users in all REs using the pilot symbols.
-It uses these channel estimates to combine the received data signal across the BS antennas and attempts to decode the user's data packet, treating interference from other users as noise.
-If it successfully decodes any user, which can be verified via a cyclic redundancy check, it performs SIC in all REs in which that user has transmitted, with both inter-RE and intra-RE SIC.
+The BS computes channel estimates for all users in all RBs using the pilot symbols.\footnote{As we will see, when the BS does not know the APM, the BS first detects which users have transmitted in each RB, and computes the channel estimates for the users detected to be active in each of the RBs.} It uses these channel estimates to combine the received data signal across the BS antennas and attempts to decode the user's data packet, treating interference from other users as noise.
+If it successfully decodes any user, which can be verified via a cyclic redundancy check, it performs SIC in all RBs in which that user has transmitted, with both inter-RB and intra-RB SIC.
 The BS proceeds with the next iteration, where the channels are re-estimated for the remaining users, and this decoding process proceeds iteratively.